Delayed Puberty in Boys and Girls (aka Late Bloomers)

 - Tumors of the pituitary or thyroid gland.

-- Chronic illness or a syndrome that interferes with production and use of sexual hormones.
+- Chronic medical conditions, chronic illnesses, or a syndrome that interferes with production and use of sexual hormones.

 The Signs and Symptoms of Late Puberty

-Although you may suspect late puberty, it’ important not to panic.
+Although you may suspect a physical problem with your child’s body, it’ important not to panic.
 Every child is different, even within families!

 There are some classic signs and symptoms of delayed puberty, however.
-If you see these, you should talk with your doctor:
+If you see these or they are noted on physical examination, you should talk with your doctor:

 In girls:

-No breast buds or breast growth by age 12
+- No breast buds or absence of breast development by age 12

 In boys: